Nikon D7500 scene settings review and picture examples. If you haven’t, please check out part one of this informal review of the Nikon D7500!

 This is embarrassing for me to say.
-For whatever reason, I do not have friends or relatives willing to be used as subjects for this post!
+For all sorts of reason, I do not have friends or relatives willing to be used as subjects for this post!
 Thus, I have to resort to street buskers for the human ones!

 Portrait, Child, and Night Portrait Scenes

-The wide aperture, blurred background scenes for featuring people.
-All three performed reasonably by using a 5.6 aperture, though for Night Portrait, a quicker shutter speed than 1/30 might have been better.
+These are the wide aperture, blurred background Nikon scenes for featuring people.
+All three performed reasonably with a 5.6 aperture, though for Night Portrait, a quicker shutter speed than 1/30 might have been better.

 Issues which are not at all noticeable in the shot above, as you can see.

 I have to say I’m quite blown away.
 The picture is a little dim, but that’s only because I didn’t do any EV compensation.
-Apart from that, everything else is great!
+Outside of that, everything else is great!
 Even the right focus is used, with the rear players appropriately blurred.
 At this point, I have to say my impression of D7500 scenes is very, very positive.

 I don’t have a macro lens.
 I seldom shoot close-ups too.
 Thus, I’ll leave it to you to evaluate this scene.

-For me, it feels pretty decent.
+To me, it feels pretty decent.
 The DOF appears adequately handled as well.
-I’m guessing that with a proper macro lens, this scene could churn out some pretty awesome pictures.
+I’m guessing that with a proper macro lens, this scene should churn out some pretty awesome pictures.

 Like the Sport scene, I’ve never any success with the Night Landscape setting on my older Nikons.
-It’s either too high ISO with horrible noise reduction, or the shutter speed necessitates a tripod.
-For the latter case, I would much prefer working with my own manual settings.
+It’s either too high ISO with poor noise reduction, or the shutter speed necessitates a tripod.
+Because of these, I kept to working with my own manual settings.

 This scene uses a wide variety of apertures, with shutter speed mostly being very quick.
-I think what matters here, though, is the auto switch to the direct sunlight setting for white balance.
+I think what matters here, however, is the auto switch to the direct sunlight setting for white balance.
 As my shots aren’t proper “sunset” shots, I can’t really determine the efficacy of this scene.
-Given the Nikon D7500 is on the whole, pretty accurate with colours in other settings, I would presume there wouldn’t be any nasty surprises when taking a proper sunset photo with this scene.
+Given the Nikon D7500 is on the whole, pretty accurate with colours in other settings, I would presume there wouldn’t be any nasty surprises when taking a proper sunset photo with this scene setting.

 I love blue hour shots.
-Don’t you?
+Do you?
 This was thus one of the scenes I experimented most with.

 I’m placing it last here, but Food is actually the scene with the heaviest application for me.
 Nope, it’s not because I post #foodporn every other hour on Instagram, it’s because food is what I focus on in my stock library portfolio.